 Hydrogen Peroxide for Acne

 Fu says aside from being an antiseptic for cuts and scrapes, hydrogen peroxide has been studied as a potential aid in treating acne.
-One 2003 study showed that a 1% hydrogen peroxide cream was as effective as and less irritating than a 4% benzoyl peroxide solution, "but these studies use a lipid-stabilized version under the product tradename crystacide and is not the same as buying a jug of hydrogen peroxide at the drugstore," Fu says.
+An older 2003 study showed that a 1% hydrogen peroxide cream was as effective as and less irritating than a 4% benzoyl peroxide solution, "but these studies use a lipid-stabilized version under the product tradename crystacide and is not the same as buying a jug of hydrogen peroxide at the drugstore," Fu says.

 So what about regular OTC bottles of hydrogen peroxide?
 According to both dermatologists, the occasional use of the solution in the diluted form (3%) as a spot treatment may help dry out a pimple, but it's far from an end-all, be-all treatment.
 For one, it would only theoretically work on inflammatory acne (red pimples or pus pimples) and would likely not have any effect on cysts, which are too big and too deep, or blackheads.

 Secondly, Russak stresses that you shouldn't rely on hydrogen peroxide as your regular, primary acne treatment.
 Think of it as a short-term solution, like putting on a bandage.